meatqueen/1701QCA-Assessment2/index.md

 body heat, blood pressure.
 The fluctuations in these are too gradual (over the course of hours) I also considered sleep which fits in this category.
 Breathing, strength (pressure).
 These are too voluntary.

-My friend also suggested the cooperative concept (like concept 4)- a car which each wheel controlled by a different person’s heart rate.
+My friend also suggested the cooperative concept (like concept 4)- a car in which each wheel controlled by a different person’s heart rate.

 ## 1.3 Design Concepts ##
 ### Design concept 1: Chosen concept ###